caltechlibrary/dataset/dataset-v2-next.md

 to prune this "feature".

 Importing, syncing and exporting to CSV is a canidate for a rethink.
-While it makes it easy to get started with dataset syncronization between a CSV representation and a dataset collection is complex.
+While it makes it easy to get started with dataset maintaining the ability to syncronization between a CSV representation and a dataset collection is overly complex.
 While CSV support in Go is very good but so are the Python libraries for working with CSV files.
 Processing objects in a collection is more commonly done in a script (e.g. Python using py_dataset) then directly in Go.
 It may make more sense to either simplify or drop support for CSV for the version 1 level integration.
 How much does Go bring to the table beyond Python?
 Does this need to be "built-in" to dataset or should it be left to scripting a dataset service or resource?
 Does import/export support of CSV files make dataset easier to use beyond the library?
 If so does that extend to SQL tables in general?

 There are generally two practices in using dataset in Caltech Library.
-The command line is used interactively or Python is used programatically process collections (e.g. like in reporting or the feeds project).
+The command line is used interactively or Python is used programatically to process collections (e.g. like in reporting or the feeds project).
 Python has been support via a C shared library called libdataset.
-While this has worked well it also has been a challenge to maintain requiring acccess to each platform we support.
+While this has worked well it also has been a challenge to maintain requiring acccess to each os/hardware platform the cli supports.
 I don't think this is sustainable.
 Since the introduction of datasetd (the web service implementation of dataset) py_dataset could be rewritten to use the web service implementation of dataset (i.e. datasetd) and this would fit most of our use cases now and planned in the near future.
 It would avoid some hard edge cases we've run across where the Go run time and Python run need to be kept in sync.

 Dropping libdataset support would allow dataset/datasetd to be cross compiled for all supported platforms using only the Go tool chain.
-It would make supporting snap installs easier.
+It would make fully supporting snap installs possible.

 A large area of cruft is the integrated help system.
-It makes more sense to focus that on GitHub, godoc and possible publish to a site like readthedocs.io from the GitHub repository.
+It makes more sense to focus that on GitHub, godoc and possibly publish to a site like readthedocs.io from the GitHub repository than to sustain a high level of direct help integration with the cli or web service.

 Goals
 -----